BioInfPrep/bioinfprep.github.io/_posts/0000-01-01-install-instructions.md

 instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in
 the official Git Book.

+Within the practical exercises we'll use the IDE [IntelliJ](https://www.jetbrains.com/idea/download/) by JetBrains.
+As a student it is possible to use the ultimate editon of IntelliJ, after providing your student e-mail address to a new or registered JB account while installing the program.
+Otherwise you can use IntelliJ Community Edition as well.

 Additionally, please create an account on [GitHub](https://github.com) if you don't have one already.

 ## Python